 By midday, we reached Tatopani, at 1190 m.
 We descended steeply into broad leaf forest and finally into jungle.

 On recommendation from my friend, I checked into the Dhaulagiri Lodge and Restaurant, near the southern end of Tatopani.
 Nice place, with an excellent restaurant.
-They put me into my own little cabin, and right outside my room were bamboo and banana plants and geckoes (no obvious snakes).
+They put me into my own little cabin.
+Right outside my room were bamboo and banana plants and geckoes (but no obvious snakes).
 I paid the porter, Rahm, and he headed back upriver.

 Tatopani is famous for the hot spring, and I soaked with chubby Japanese visitors.